Aeroid/StecaGrid-3600-RS485-MQTT-Service/README.md

 	SG_AC_POWER      = bytes.fromhex("02 01 00 10 01 7b b5 40 03 00 01 29 7e 98 5b 03")

 ### Based on versions
 All of my tinkering is based on the following firmware versions.
-You milage may vary.

 	python3 getStecaGridData.py -ve